 Mark J. Astarita is admitted to practice law before all state and federal courts in the States of New York and New Jersey as well as the United States Supreme Court.
-Since his graduation cum laude from New York Law School in 1981, Mr. Astarita has practiced law primarily as a corporate and securities litigator, representing individuals and corporations in a wide variety of legal disputes, ranging from employment disputes to trade secret litigation to sophisticated securities litigation.
+Mr. Astarita graduated cum laude from New York Law School and has practiced law primarily as a corporate and securities litigator, representing individuals and corporations in a wide variety of legal disputes, ranging from employment disputes to trade secret litigation to sophisticated securities litigation.

-From 1984 through 2000 as a partner in the law firm of Gusrae, Kaplan & Bruno, and today, as a founding member of Beam & Astarita, LLC, Mr. Astarita has concentrated his work in the area of securities regulation and litigation.
+Mr. Astarita has concentrated his work in the area of securities regulation and litigation.
 During his career he has primarily represented stock brokers, investment advisors, compliance officers as well as their firms, in all aspects of their business and regulatory affairs.
 His representation includes all regulatory and compliance matters related to brokerage firms, hedge funds and investment advisors including federal and state registration and examinations, court litigation, securities arbitrations, disciplinary proceedings, and regulatory investigations.
-A summary of Mr. Astarita's more interesting and novel cases is contained in the document Beam & Astarita Significant Cases and Decisions.
+A summary of Mr. Astarita's more interesting and novel cases is contained in the document Significant Cases and Decisions.
 Mr. Astarita also represents investors on exceptional cases, and is one of the few attorneys to obtain (and receive payment of) a million dollar punitive damage and attorney fee award against a brokerage firm for misconduct.

 Martindale-Hubbell, the most respected and impartial source of information about attorneys in the U.S., Canada and worldwide, has given Mr. Astarita their highest rating ("AV"), and have determined that his legal ability is very high to preeminent and his ethical standards are very high.
 An attorney in the US cannot receive a higher rating than this rating from Martindale-Hubbell.